-- At the end of the module the learner will be expected to be able to: - 1.
-Identify and explain the advantages / disadvantages of a range of organisational structures - 2.
+- 1. Identify and explain the advantages / disadvantages of a range of organisational structures - 2.
 Identify a range of organisational cultures - 3.
 Identify a range of theoretical approaches to human motivation - 4.
 Analyse the significance of group behaviour at work - 5.
 Demonstrate an understanding of a range of management and leadership styles and explain when each might be most appropriate.